DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 For example the fact a project has a lot of donations is not an indication that many people trust the fundraiser.
 He may have sent the money himself.

 Digis4Commits provides some tools to help you check the fundraiser.
-We keep track of all the projects he managed and all the funds he distributed.
+We keep track of all the projects he or she managed and all the funds he distributed.
 You can browse that and see how he managed previous projects.
 Anyone can comment the projects, distributions and users so if he did something wrong then there are good chances he received bad comments.

 The fundraiser should also explain in the project description why you can trust him.
 If he doesn't do that you should be skeptical.
 Then you'll have to evaluate what he says.
 It's particularly important to check the identity of the fundraiser.
 He should provide proofs he really is who he claims to be.